-For Proposal 1 (Election of Seven Directors Named in this Proxy Statement), your vote may be cast "FOR" all of the nominees or your vote may be "WITHHOLD" with respect to one or more of the nominees.
+For Proposal 1 (Election of Six Director Nominees Named in this Proxy Statement), your vote may be cast "FOR ALL" of the nominees, "WITHHOLD ALL" of the nominees, or your vote may be "FOR ALL EXCEPT" with respect to one or more of the nominees.
 If you withhold your vote with respect to any nominee, your vote will have no effect on the election of such nominee.
-For all other proposals, your vote may be cast "FOR" or "AGAINST" or you may "ABSTAIN."
-If you "ABSTAIN" from voting with respect to any of these proposals, it has the same effect as a vote "AGAINST" the proposal.
+For Proposals 2 (Advisory Vote on Say-on-Pay) and 4 (Ratification of the Appointment of Auditors), your vote may be cast "FOR" or "AGAINST" or you may "ABSTAIN."
+For Proposal 3 (Advisory Recommendation on Say-on-Pay Frequency), you may indicate whether you recommend an advisory vote on named executive officer compensation every "1 YEAR", "2 YEARS" or "3 YEARS", or you may "ABSTAIN."
+If you "ABSTAIN" from voting with respect to Proposals 2, 3 and 4, it has the same effect as a vote "AGAINST" the proposal.
 If you sign your voting instruction form with no further instructions and you are a stockholder of record as of the Record Date, then your shares will be voted in accordance with the recommendations of our Board.
 If you sign your voting instruction form with no further instructions and you are a beneficial owner, then please see the response to the question immediately below for a description of how your shares will be voted.